-- If Apergy did not increase the shares available for issuance under the 2018 Plan, then, based on the depletion of the share reserve that would result from Apergy's historical usage rates of shares under the 2018 Plan, Apergy could potentially exhaust the share limit under the 2018 Plan before Apergy's next opportunity to ask for an increase at its 2021 Annual Meeting of Stockholders, at which time it would lose an important compensation tool aligned with stockholder interests to attract, motivate and retain highly qualified talent. - In fiscal 2019 and 2018, Apergy granted equity awards representing a total of approximately 368,981 and 542,482 shares, respectively, assuming the performance share awards are paid out at the maximum level.
-This level of equity awards represents a two-year average burn rate of approximately 0.59% of fully diluted common shares outstanding. - In 2019 and 2018, Apergy's end-of-year overhang rate, which is calculated by dividing (i) the number of shares subject to equity awards outstanding at the end of the fiscal year (assuming the performance share awards are paid out at the maximum level), plus the number of shares remaining available for issuance under the 2018 Plan by (ii) the number of Apergy common shares outstanding on fully diluted basis at the end of the fiscal year, was approximately 5.5% and 9.1%, respectively.
+- The issuance of the 13,200,000 additional shares to be reserved under the Restated Plan, when combined with the shares underlying equity awards currently outstanding and the shares currently remaining available for grant under the 2018 Plan, would dilute the holdings of ChampionX shareholders by approximately 13.7% on a fully diluted basis, based on a total of 200,999,365 shares of ChampionX common stock that were outstanding as of March 10, 2021, and assuming the additional shares to be reserved under the Restated Plan and the shares currently remaining available for grant reduce the shares available under the Restated Plan by one share for every one share issued. - If ChampionX did not increase the shares available for issuance under the 2018 Plan, then, based on the depletion of the share reserve that would result from the Company's historical usage rates of shares under the 2018 Plan, ChampionX could potentially exhaust the share limit under the 2018 Plan before the Company's next opportunity to ask for an increase at its 2022 Annual Meeting of Stockholders, at which time it would lose an important compensation tool aligned with shareholder interests to attract, motivate and retain highly qualified talent. - Since 2018, ChampionX granted equity awards representing an average burn rate of approximately 0.5% of fully diluted common shares outstanding, on a weighted average basis. - In 2020, 2019, and 2018, the Company's end-of-year overhang rate, which is calculated by dividing (i) the number of shares subject to equity awards outstanding at the end of the fiscal year (assuming the performance share awards are paid out at the maximum level), plus the number of shares remaining available for issuance under the 2018 Plan by (ii) the number of ChampionX common shares outstanding on fully diluted basis at the end of the fiscal year, was approximately 7.0%, 5.5% and 9.1%, respectively. - The Company has not granted stock options since its spin from Dover Corporation and has only issued, and currently intends to issue, RSUs and PSUs.
+Given this, we do not believe the "fungible share ratio" counting provision, under which options and stock appreciation rights reduce the share reserve on a one-for-one basis, but full value awards, such as RSUs and performance share awards, reduce the share reserve on a three-for-one basis, is necessary.
+As we intend to issue RSUs and PSUs, eliminating the fungible share ratio allows us to request a smaller increase to the shares available for award under the Restated Plan, reducing the potential incremental dilution attributable to equity incentive awards.